-Article 8, International Law Commission Draft Articles on the Protection of Persons in the Event of Disasters outlines "forms of cooperation in the response to disasters" which include "Cooperation in the response to disasters includes humanitarian assistance, coordination of international relief actions and communications, and making available relief personnel, equipment and goods, and scientific, medical and technical resources."
+Article 8 outlines "forms of cooperation in the response to disasters" which include "Cooperation in the response to disasters includes humanitarian assistance, coordination of international relief actions and communications, and making available relief personnel, equipment and goods, and scientific, medical and technical resources".

-protected by the Convention.
+218. The impact of climate change-induced displacement on the enjoyment of economic and social rights, and its particular impact on the rights of vulnerable groups is clear.
+In the Interveners' submission, States have obligations under Article 26 of the Convention to cooperate in responding to the realities of persons in a situation of human mobility in the context of disasters or climate change, in order to ensure the economic and social rights protected by the Convention.
 By parity of reasoning with the duty to co-operate recognised by the Court in the context of environmental damage, and by reference to developing soft law in the sphere of refugee law and migration, the obligation can be framed as encompassing the following specific duties:

-Duty to Negotiate in Good Faith
+Duty to negotiate in good faith

 219. While States have obligations to persons in a situation of human mobility in the context of disasters or climate change under current international legal mechanisms, it is clear that protection under the current framework is haphazard and signifies a general lack of uniformity at the international level.
 A small number of States have national laws or bilateral, regional or subregional agreements that specifically address the admission or temporary stay of foreigners displaced by climate change, but the vast majority of countries lack any normative framework.
-States should therefore negotiate in good faith to develop new normative arrangements to respect, protect and enforce the rights of persons in a situation of human mobility in the context of disasters or climate change, including the establishment of safe migration pathways.
+329 States should therefore negotiate in good faith to develop new normative arrangements to respect, protect and enforce the rights of persons in a situation of human mobility in the context of disasters or climate change, including the establishment of safe migration pathways.